cristian-5/virtualice/readme.md

 |`C2` | `fun compare(a: *, b: *, n: u64): *;` | *Compares `a` with `b`, for `n` consecutive bytes.* |

 > The usage of unallocated or unowned memory will cause
-> a bed access fault resulting in a immediate crash.
+> a bad access fault resulting in a immediate crash.

 ### Misc functions